PrestaShop/PrestaShop/README.md

 CONTRIBUTING
 --------

-If you want to contribute to PrestaShop, read the [CONTRIBUTING.md][7] file in this repository.
+If you want to contribute to PrestaShop, read the [CONTRIBUTING.md][7] file in this repository or read the [tutorials about contribution][8] on the documentation site.

 FORUMS